COUNTRY HOMES BOULEVARD RESTORATION PROJECT

 Vehicle-rated pullouts will be sited alongside each overflow structure for facility cleaning, access for mowing and weeding, and for the placement of snow in winter months.
 There will also be a 2-foot gravel shoulder before the planting area in the channel begins, also for snowpack storage.

-Additionally, plant selection will involve materials that are salt, sand, and ice tolerant.
+Additionally, plant selection will involve materials that are salt, sand, and ice resistant.

 What are your plans for the irrigation system?